 In competitive markets, client experience is what separates you from everyone else.
 Two drone operators with identical equipment and skills?
 The one with better client access wins.

-A proper client portal makes you look like a real business, not just someone who bought a drone.
-This matters for enterprise contracts where procurement teams evaluate you based on how professional your operations are.
+A proper client portal demonstrates professional operations and business maturity.
+This matters for enterprise contracts where procurement teams evaluate you based on your operational infrastructure.

 The time savings add up.
 Most operators waste 5-10 hours per week on file-sharing support requests.
 When clients can help themselves, you get that time back for actual paid work.